ygchoi11/keras-retinanet/README.md

 ### MS COCO

-Results using the `cocoapi` are shown below (note: according to the paper, this configuration should achieve a mAP of 0.357).
+Validation results using the `cocoapi` are shown below (note: according to the paper, the result with test-dev should achieve a mAP of 0.357).

 ```
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.350